FANTASIA

 Warrant of arrest.

 “Mercy.
 Mercy, please.”
-Maroula cried.
+Mrs Isambard cried.
 “Spare us a moment.”
 And the Bailiffs looked to one another, considering this request.
 “Just a moment.”
-Maroula pleaded.

-I don’t think it was mercy, I think it was something more sly, but Bailiff Sinister stepped back behind the threshold all the same, allowing us the time to perform the Baptism.
+Perhaps it was mercy, perhaps it was something more sly, but Bailiff Sinister stepped back behind the threshold all the same, allowing them the time to perform the Baptism.

-The candles surrounding the baptismal font had survived the arrival of the Bailiffs, but there was this unsettling sensation that came over me every now and then, being watched by those two creatures that stood just beyond the door; omens of a future fraught with danger, observing this most holy sacrament of Baptism that ushers in glad tidings.
+The candles surrounding the baptismal font had survived the arrival of the Bailiffs, but there was this unsettling sensation that came upon Father every now and then, being watched by those two creatures that stood just beyond the door; omens of a future fraught with danger, observing this most holy sacrament of Baptism that ushers in glad tidings.

-Helen gave her baby over to Emory, who held him at the baptismal font, but not before Emory took out a shining pendant from his pocket, and laced it around the baby’s neck.
+Helen gave her baby over to Emory who held him at the baptismal font, but not before Emory took out a shining pendant from his pocket, and laced it around the baby’s neck.
 It was a fish.
-A symbol of his house, I assume.
+A symbol of his house, Father assumed.
 It seemed a glistening silver banded with some other type of white element, perhaps a marble of some kind?
-It was the most enchanting of objects.
+He considered it the most enchanting of objects.

-As time was short I condensed the ceremony, going on so hurriedly my words pressed and muffled together in such streams and stutters they tumbled out of me as I repeated them:-
+As time was short Father condensed the ceremony, going on so hurriedly his words pressed and muffled together in such streams and stutters they tumbled out of him as he repeated them:

 “Is it your will that Rowan be baptised in the faith of the Catholic Church, which we have all professed with you?”